getsentry/sentry-docs/docs/clients/java/config.rst

     http://<public>:<private>@sentryserver/<project>

-This is unavailable for Sentry Cloud which requires HTTPS.
+This is unavailable for Hosted Sentry which requires HTTPS.

 HTTPS
 `````